 For over 12 years, Melwood has operated one of the most successful car donation programs on the East Coast, processing over 200,000 vehicle donations.

 When you donate your car to Melwood, expect a quick and hassle-free process.
-Each donor will walk away knowing that their vehicle donation will help to empower people with differing abilities to transform their lives.
+Each donor will walk away knowing that their vehicle donation will help to empower people with disabilities to transform their lives.

-Community support makes it possible for Melwood to offer customized opportunities for people of differing abilities.
+Community support makes it possible for Melwood to offer customized opportunities for people with disabilities.

-We provide job training, employment, supportive services and recreation for more than 1,900 people of differing abilities each year.
+We provide job training, employment, supportive services and recreation for more than 2,500 people with disabilities each year.
 Your donation helps us provide even more people with services that can transform their lives.

 Your donation will help hundreds by providing employment and training opportunities.
-It is just one of the many ways that Melwood serves people of differing abilities.
+It is just one of the many ways that Melwood serves people with disabilities.

 Impact Our Communities

-Support the creation of communities that include people of differing abilities in work, housing and recreation.
+Support the creation of communities that include people with disabilities in work, housing and recreation.

-Support job creation to empower individuals of differing abilities.
+Support job creation to empower individuals with disabilities.

 Impact Our Economy